 When setting client retention goals for your stylists, make sure they are attainable.
 If they cater to 10 new clients in a month, don’t expect them to retain all 10.
 It’s next to impossible.
 Instead, tell them to retain at least 5 out of 10.
 The above key indicators will help you evaluate employee performance.

 While you can use the indicators to evaluate a stylist’s performance, to track their progress, MioSalon, salon software, is the best.
 The software provides easy-to-understand reports that help you monitor day-to-day employee performance.
-You can also save a significant amount of time from running manual calculations.
+You can also save a significant amount of time by running manual calculations.

 Once you track employee progress, the next step would be to motivate them and reward them.
 If a certain employee is not able to retain clients, understand where they are going wrong and devise a solution.